RixgamesGH/Amusement-park/README.md

 The first time you start the file you'll be asked to enter a license code for PySimpleGUI.
 Simply copy the code from this [file](docs/PySimpleGUI-license).\
 After that there will be some questions asked for the initial setup of the settings.
 It will ask for:
-- The PIN to access the staff interphase
+- The PIN to access the staff interface
 - The name of the park
 - The prizes for each age category
 - Group discount information